You want smart political talk without the meltdowns?

 The court was not convinced that this was not a religious litmus test, and that's why they struck it down.

-And I think my concern with the new one, one Raheem pointed out that it makes no sense that you're gonna cite uh two Iraqi refugees as as an example of why we need to ban and then remove Iraq from the list.
+And I think my concern with the new one, one, Raheem pointed out, that it makes no sense that you're going to cite two Iraqi refugees as an example of why we need this ban and then remove Iraq from the list.

-Uh, you know, just last week uh a Sikh was shot.
+You know, just last week, a Sikh was shot.

-This is domestic terrorism that we need to address that the president is refusing to, and he's trying to turn the Well, you're attacking the president.
+This is domestic terrorism that we need to address, that the president is refusing to, and he's trying to turn the attention to the country.

-Okay, but if if we want to look at real statistics from our own government and hate crimes that are committed in this country, the overwhelming majority are against synagogues and people of Jewish uh uh of the Jewish faith.
+Okay, but if we want to look at real statistics from our own government and hate crimes that are committed in this country, the overwhelming majority are against synagogues and people of Jewish state.

 It's exactly right.